AggieSportsAnalytics/FantasyChatbot/README.md

 - Data: The project could always have higher accuracy in trade and draft advice with better data procedures.
 This could be improved through better datasets and optimizing the data analysis process.
 - Fine-tuning: Currently, HIKE uses a standard, 1.8 trillion parameter LLM.
 We could fine-tune a large language model for Fantasy Sport purposes to create a more powerful chatbot.
 - Speed: Depending on the input, HIKE can take a few seconds to provide an output.
-With optimizastion, this delay could certainly be reduced to create a lower latency chatbot.
+With optimization, this delay could certainly be reduced to create a lower latency chatbot.

 # 🚀 Further Uses